 TalkTalk TV has a pretty unique system when it comes to TV channels.

 The YouView box that comes free with either package lets you watch around 70 basic Freeview channels - all the old terrestrials are in there (plus BBC3, ITV2, E4, and the like), as well as entertainment, music, and news, and radio stations.
 The Plus TV package comes with the TV Starter and Entertainment boosts ready-included too, which give you over 30 extra channels including Sky 1, GOLD, National Geographic, Comedy Central, and the whole MTV suite.

 For more channels, you’ll need to add a Boost package - and there are plenty to choose from.
-Whether you want blockbuster movies something more niche, like Brazilian TV, the option’s there for a little extra each month.
+Whether you want blockbuster movies or kids TV, the option’s there for a little extra each month.

 Each has a super-flexible rolling monthly subscription, so it’s easy to add some on for a month or two - perfect for football season, for example - and cancel anytime if you don’t want them anymore.
 Available Boost packages include: